 What is the required level for insulation?

-Insulation requirements under the healthy homes standards (which align to the 2008 Building Code) are measured by R-value.
+Insulation requirements are measured by R-value.
 R-value is a measure of resistance to heat flow.
 The higher the R-value, the better the insulation.

 Minimum R-values vary across New Zealand.
 Check what zone your property is in using the map below.